stom66/blender-asset-exporter/README.md

 ### A Blender 4.1+ addon for quickly exporting collections to glTF and FBX

 This addon was written to speed up exporting assets for use with various pipelines.
+It allows you to export multiple assets at once with a single click, by grouping them into collections.

  It started as a way to quickly export glTF asset for Decentraland.
 It has since been adapted to support FBX, with some features for Roblox development.

 ### Features

-- Export to either glTF or FBX
+- One-click, batch export to either glTF or FBX
 - Choose from existing Export Operator Presets
 - Export multiple collections at once
 - Export NLA tracks to individual files (for use with Roblox)